BimmerBass/Loki/README.md

 - The [Chessprogramming Wiki](https://www.chessprogramming.org/Main_Page) which has been used extensively throughout the creation of Loki.
 - [BlueFeverSoft](https://github.com/bluefeversoft), the creator of the Vice chess engine.
 Some of the code in Loki have been inspired from Vice.
 This is especially true for the UCI-implementation, which has nearly been copied.
 - The Stockfish source code and community, which has been used where the wiki fell short.
+- [spsa](https://github.com/zamar/spsa) the repository for tuning StockFish, which has been a big help in implementing Loki's SPSA tuner.
+- [Evaluation & Tuning in Chess Engines](https://github.com/AndyGrant/Ethereal/blob/master/Tuning.pdf), a paper written by Andrew Grant (creator of Ethereal), on tuning chess engines, which has contributed to my understanding of the usage of gradient descent algorithms in chess engines.
 - The creator of [Laser](https://github.com/jeffreyan11/laser-chess-engine) whose implementation of Lazy SMP has served as the inspiration for the one in Loki.
 - The [Computer Chess Club](http://www.talkchess.com/forum3/viewforum.php?f=7) which has provided a lot of knowledge and tips.
 - The creator of [chess_programming](https://github.com/maksimKorzh/chess_programming) from whom I've taken the magic bitboards implementation.